Wishing you a joyful

 This simple, elegant plan do check act cycle provides a structured PDCA approach for continuous improvement in any process or business hypothesis.

-Origin of PDCA and the Old Story
+Origin of PDCA Cycle and the Old Story

 The Concept’s True Originator